efsalvarenga/CV/index.md

 __Advanced Analytics Engineer__ | Shell Information Data & Analytics -
 _The Hague, NL (Sep 2018 - Feb 2020)_

-I was the team focal point for asset management, delivering data science and operational research projects for deep water and unconventional oil fields.
+I was the team focal point for asset management, delivering data science and operational research projects for deep water and unconventional fields.
 Strategically, I have influenced and refocused the team towards high business value projects, coaching team members in principles such as detailed scoping, valuation and prioritisation frameworks.
 I have brought in $56m worth of new projects in 2019.
 - Delivered **2019's #1 & #2 technologies for Unconventionals**, with combined estimated value of $24m: the Early Productivity Index Calculator (EPIC) and Production Optimisation & Surveillance Tool (POST).
 With these tools we productised scientific programming approaches for early assessment of well productivity, driven by new technology conceived by academia and industry research.
-- **Conceived and delivered the Brazil Advanced Data Analytics (BRADA) programme** prototyping ideas in areas such as reservoir engineering, wells integrity surveillance and contracts & procurement, with an estimated value of $100m+.
+- **Conceived and delivered the Brazil Advanced Data Analytics (BRADA) programme** prototyping ideas in areas such as subsurface engineering, asset integrity surveillance and contracts & procurement, with an estimated value of $100m+.
 - **Leveraged the collaboration between different teams** within Shell, such as subject matter experts, operations, research & technology, software engineering and external institutes.